FAQs

 Q: Does the Big Sky Fire Department perform fire inspections?

 A: The Big Sky Fire Department performs fire and life safety inspections on commercial property and vacation rental property.
-The fire department schedules inspections with the business owner or manager, or the business owners or manager can request an inspection from the fire department by calling 406-995-2100.
-If you are a homeowner or renter, and you have questions about the fire safety in your home, you can contact the fire department at 406-995-2100 to answer your questions or schedule an inspection.
+The fire department schedules inspections with the business owner or manager via this webpage.
+If you are a homeowner or renter, and you have questions about the fire safety in your home, you can contact the fire department at 406-995-2100 to answer your questions or email inspections@bigskyfire.org.